Skip to content

 In this page you can find a list of typical use-cases supported by SURF-NEMO.
 Before starting to explore the available options, if you haven't done so already, we recommend you to first follow the Getting Started section before starting to customize your experiment.

-Select and Download Input Data Products
+Download Input Data Products From the Internet

 Click here to expand...